Capitol Gazette shooter planned to blow up a building, studied mass shootings before Annapolis attack

 Ramos, 41, already pleaded guilty to the murders, attempted murder and all other charges filed against him.
 But he maintains he was insane at the time of the mass shooting and has asked for a jury to decide whether he should be held criminally responsible.

-Ramos’ attorneys attempted to get Circuit Judge Michael Wachs to prevent the jury seeing certain parts of the reports.
+Ramos’ attorneys asked Circuit Judge Michael Wachs to prevent the jury seeing certain parts of the reports.

 Wachs redacted parts he considered speculative, irrelevant or otherwise inadmissible per evidentiary standards but allowed portions of dialogue from Ramos to the people interviewing him to remain in the reports.